mirkodemaria/discrete-game-toolkit/README.md

 This is a general‐purpose Python toolkit for analysing identification in **static discrete games of incomplete information**.
 It extends Aguirregabiria & Mira (2019) — *“Identification of Games of Incomplete Information with Multiple Equilibria and Unobserved Heterogeneity”* — to any number of players, binary actions, multiple exogenous states, and multiple latent types.

 > **Paper context**
-> The mixture‑of‑types framework distinguishes three unobservables — private information, common payoff shifters and sunspots — and shows that when the number of actions exceeds the number of mixture components the model is non‑parametrically identified (Aguirregabiria & Mira 2019, *Quantitative Economics*, 10: 1659‑1701).
+> The mixture‑of‑types framework distinguishes three unobservables (private information, common payoff shifters and sunspots) and shows that when the number of actions exceeds the number of mixture components the model is non‑parametrically identified (Aguirregabiria & Mira 2019, *Quantitative Economics*, 10: 1659‑1701).
 >
 > **Why you might care**
 > In empirical IO we often specify a structural entry/exit or adoption game, simulate equilibria, then try to estimate pay‑off primitives.
 > Identification asks: *could two different parameter vectors generate exactly the same observable distributions?*
-> If the answer is “yes”, your estimates are meaningless.
+> If the answer is “yes”, your model is not identified.
 This toolkit computes the Hessian of the log‑likelihood and the Jacobian of the equilibrium constraints, then checks the rank of the stacked matrix.
-Full rank ⇒ local identification.
+Full rank of this matrix ⇒ local identification.

 ---